IMdmp/IMdmp/README.md

 I'm Dom, Android developer in Quipper.

-- Currently trying to internalize a "just code everyday" habit

 <!--
 **IMdmp/IMdmp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.